Using Miter Tiles in Your Home

 Miter Tile Guide

-Mitered tile edges have gotten complicated with all the cutting techniques, angle requirements, and waterproofing concerns flying around.
-As someone who has mitered tile for every installation type, I learned everything there is to know about achieving clean corners.
+Mitered tile edges have turned into a moving target with all the cutting techniques, angle requirements, and waterproofing concerns flying around.
+As someone who has mitered tile for every installation type, I spent months getting comfortable with achieving clean corners.
 Today, I will share it all with you.

 What Miter Tiles Are

-Probably should have led with this section, honestly—mitered tiles meet at a 45-degree angle, creating seamless outside corners without trim pieces.
+Probably should have led in this case, candidly—mitered tiles meet at a 45-degree angle, creating seamless outside corners without trim pieces.

 When to Use Miters